mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 max_multi_sampling=4
 {{</mdf>}}

 The size of the background image and floor image in the 3D space.
-The parameters (x, y, z) are x=half of the width, y=height of the background, z=depth of the floor.
+The parameters (x, y, z) are x=half of the width, y=depth of the floor, z=height of the background.

 ![stage image](/images/stage.png)